 You can buy snorkeling equipment locally in Hawaii (it might be pricier as everything ships to Hawaii) – or you can buy them online on Amazon.

 A Snorkel for Your Mask

 You cannot go wrong when purchasing a snorkel but we recommend using a mouthpiece that actually fits so that your teeth can hold the snorkel in position.

-The masks I recommended above come as sets (mask + snorkel) but if you need a separate snorkel, we suggest the Cressi Italian Design Epsilon Dry Snorkel – this is the snorkel I’ve been using myself for years in combination with the Cressi Junior Frameless Mask.
-The Cressi equipment has great quick connectors for the snorkel holder (attachment to the mask) which makes for an easy on- and off and streamlines the setup.
+The masks I recommended above come as sets (mask + snorkel) but if you need a separate snorkel, we suggest the Cressi Italian Design Epsilon Dry Snorkel – this is the snorkel I’ve been using myself for years in combination with the Cressi Scuba Diving Mask.
+The Cressi equipment has great quick connectors for the snorkel holder (attachment to the mask) which makes for an easy on- and off and streamlines setup.

 Remember to ALWAYS use fins.
 Fins will help you to get from Point A to B. Even if you think you are close to the boat or shore, you still have to swim.
 Fins make it much easier and SAFER.